onsomlem/onsomlem/README.md

 ## Hi there 👋
+# Welcome to My GitHub Profile!

+Hi there!
+I'm Weli, a passionate learner with a love for coding and open-source projects.

+- 🔭 I’m currently working on learning ML & Data Science

+## Skills
+- **Languages**: JavaScript (AP comp sci), learning Python

+- 🔭 I’m currently working on
 <!--
 **onsomlem/onsomlem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.